Brazil’s Bolsonaro takes the stand before the Supreme Court over alleged coup plot

 RIO DE JANEIRO (AP) — Brazil's former president Jair Bolsonaro appeared before the Supreme Court for the first time Tuesday and denied participation in an alleged plot to remain in power and overturn the 2022 election result as he faces charges that could bring decades behind bars.

-The court streamed the trial online for a country that was shaken by the January 2023 riot in which the Supreme Court, Congress and presidential palace were ransacked.
+Many Brazilians followed the trial, which was streamed online.
+The country was shaken by the January 2023 riot in which the Supreme Court, Congress and presidential palace were ransacked.

 “There was never any talk of a coup.
 A coup is an abominable thing," Bolsonaro said.
 “Brazil couldn’t go through an experience like that.
 And there was never even the possibility of a coup in my government.”